-If you lost all VW keys that's fine.
+If you lost all VW keys, that's fine.
 You can order a replacement VW key even if you have lost or have no working key.
-VW can cut a new key based on the VIN number.
+VW can cut a new key based on the VIN.

-While you don't need the car at the dealer when you order a new key, you will need to tow the car to the dealer when the new key arrives as it needs to be programmed to start the car
+While you don't need the car at the dealer when you order a new key, you will need to tow the vehicle to the dealer when it arrives, as it needs to be programmed to start the car.

 How much does a new VW key cost?